Les Schwab Tire Centers

 Les Schwab Tire Centers is a tire retail chain operating in the western United States.
 Founded in 1952, the company is named for founder Les Schwab and is headquartered in the Central Oregon city of Bend.
-The private company employs over 7,000 people in nine western states.
+The private company employs over 7,000 people in 15 states and is one of the five largest tire dealerships in the United States.